-- You notice some team members dumping work onto others or failing to recognise the workload of colleagues
+- You notice some team members trying to dump work onto other colleagues and ignoring their workload

-- You notice some team members delegating tasks they feel are “beneath them” to others who they deem less important
+- You notice team members delegating tasks they feel are “beneath them” to other people who they see as less important

 - More helpful team members become overloaded with work while others don’t offer to help at all

-- “Please” and “Thank you” are alien concepts to some team members.
+- “Please” and “Thank you” are foreign concepts to your team members.

-The best teams I’ve worked in are those that share the workload, regardless of the role they play within the team.
-Team members are willing to pitch in and help, even if it’s not “their job”.
-This promotes a collaborative, collegiate atmosphere which can really motivate team members.
+The best teams I’ve led are those that share the workload, regardless of the role they play within the team.
+This promotes collaboration which can really motivate team members.

-- People are consistently using terms like “your job” or “your report” or “your deliverable” rather than taking a team view.
+- People are often saying things like “that’s your job” or “your work” rather than taking a team view.
 They are distancing themselves from responsibility and blame.
-You want “your deliverable” to become “our deliverable” or “our team’s deliverable”
+Ideally, you want “your work” to become “our work”.

 - People in one role are overloaded with work, while others are easily coping, without offering to help.